4.9 satisfaction rating/14k+ learners

 Welcome

-For as long as humans have been walking upright and forward, diversity in sex biology, gender identity, and expression has been a fundamental aspect of the human experience.
+For as long as homo sapiens have been walking upright, diversity in sex biology, gender identity, and expression has been a fundamental aspect of the human experience.
 The observation, speculation, historical record, and sociological discussion of this have transpired over more than 10,000 years.1

 Rabbinic dialogs and literature (going back 2,500 years) recognized and accounted for biological/sociological variations in sex and self-expression.2,3